-GRADUATE SCHOOL CONTACT INFORMATION5-( 6
+GRADUATE SCHOOL CONTACT INFORMATION

-PARK'S PROMISE / MISSION/VISION 7
+PARK'S PROMISE / MISSION/VISION

-School of Graduate and Professional Studies Mission/Vision

-ACADEMIC CALENDAR 9
+ACADEMIC CALENDAR

-TUITION AND FEES 0
+TUITION AND FEES10

-HISTORY OF PARK UNIVERSITY 1
+HISTORY OF PARK UNIVERSITY

-Mackay Hall1 1

-ACCREDITATION/MEMBERSHIPS12 2
+ACCREDITATION/MEMBERSHIPS12

-GRADUATE STUDY AT PARK UNIVERSITY 4
+GRADUATE STUDY AT PARK UNIVERSITY

-Graduate Programs Offered Online14 4

-ADMISSION TO THE GRADUATE SCHOOL 0
+ADMISSION TO THE GRADUATE SCHOOL

-International Students

-ACADEMIC POLICIES 2
+ACADEMIC POLICIES

-READING THE COURSE SCHEDULE 3
+READING THE COURSE SCHEDULE

-FINANCIAL ASSISTANCE 6
+FINANCIAL ASSISTANCE

-Scholarships/Graduate Assistantships

-EQUAL OPPORTUNITY 8
+EQUAL OPPORTUNITY

-GRADUATE CERTIFICATE PROGRAMS 8

-Business And Government Leadership4 0

-Computer And Network Security 3

-Creative and Life Writing 4

-Disaster And Emergency Management 6

-Finance 7

-Global Business 8

-Heathcare/Health Services Management and Leadership 48-5

-Leadership of International Healthcare Organizations 3

-Management Information Systems 5

-Music Performance 6

-Nonprofit Leadership
+GRADUATE CERTIFICATE PROGRAMS.39-56Business And Government Leadership.40Creative and Life Writing.40-41Disaster And Emergency Management.42-43Finance.43-44Global Business.44-45Health Services Management and Leadership.45-48Homeland Security49-50Leadership of International Healthcare Organizations50-52Management Information Systems52-53Music Performance53-54Nonprofit Leadership54-55Artist Diploma In Music Performance56

 MASTER'S THESIS PROCEDURES

 SCHOOL OF BUSINESS

+Master Of Business Administration

+Master of Healthcare Administration

 SCHOOL FOR EDUCATION

+Master of Education

+COLLEGE OF LIBERAL ARTS AND SCIENCES

+Master of Arts in Communication and Leadership

+Master of Social Work

 HAUPTMANN SCHOOL OF PUBLIC AFFAIRS

-COLLEGE OF LIBERAL ARTS AND SCIENCES
+Master of Public Affairs

 INTERNATIONAL CENTER FOR MUSIC

+Master of Music in Performance

+CENTER FOR LEADERSHIP

-FACILITIES AND SERVICES 141-143
+FACILITIES AND SERVICES

 STUDENT CONDUCT CODE

 CAMPUS SECURITY

 DOWNTOWN CAMPUS PARKING

-FACULTY 156-169
+FACULTY

 UNIVERSITY ADMINISTRATION

-GRADUATE SCHOOL STAFF/GRADUATE PROGRAM DIRECTORS
+GRADUATE SCHOOL STAFF/GRADUATE PROGRAM DIRECTORS166

 INDEX

-A student enrolling in 2014-2015 can, within reason, expect the academic programs and courses described in this catalog to be available during the academic year.
+A student enrolling in 2015-2016 can, within reason, expect the academic programs and courses described in this catalog to be available during the academic year.
 However, they may be subject to change without notice.
 Park University maintains the Graduate Catalog on the Park University website.
 Changes to programs and policies, addenda and errata are updated on the web version of the catalog as necessary.
 The Park University Graduate Catalog is available at www.park.edu/catalogs.